the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `bridges` - a blockchain [bridge](https://blog.makerdao.com/what-are-blockchain-bridges-and-why-are-they-important-for-defi/): and [Youtube](https://www.youtube.com/watch?v=xS0PyYpt6bA) connects two blockchain ecosystems.
 Bridges facilitate communication between blockchains through the transfer of information and assets.

 `Byzantine fault` or [Byzantine generals problem](https://en.wikipedia.org/wiki/Byzantine_fault) - a condition of a computer system, particularly distributed computing systems, where components may fail and there is imperfect information on whether a component has failed; thus the reason for Proof of Work

+`clustering` - tracing bitcoin via blockchain analysis; tracing Bitcoin user wallets by tracking wallet “change” creation; using tags; peel chains [How to Peel a Million: Validating and Expanding Bitcoin Clusters](https://arxiv.org/pdf/2205.13882.pdf) Sarah Meiklejohn and team; also [A Fistful of Bitcoins: Characterizing Payments Among Men with No Names](https://cseweb.ucsd.edu/~smeiklejohn/files/imc13.pdf)

 `Compound` - a DeFi lending protocol that allows users to earn interest on their cryptocurrencies by depositing them into one of several pools